 Babies born to mothers with diabetes need their blood sugar levels monitored after birth.
 Low blood sugars can result in newborn babies from mothers with any type of diabetes, and this can lead to problems for your baby, including seizures, Dr. Chapa says.

 However, you can still have a healthy baby if you focus on good habits.
 To ensure stable blood sugar levels:

-For most women, blood sugar levels return to normal after delivery.
-But your doctor will likely check them during the postpartum period.
-About 10 percent of women with gestational diabetes have type 2 diabetes without knowing it.
+For most women, blood sugar levels return to normal after delivery, but your doctor will likely check them during the postpartum period.
+About 10% of women with gestational diabetes have type 2 diabetes without knowing it.